abhishekjain12/ngx-time-scheduler/README.md

 # Credits
-This angular time scheduler is based on the work done by [Zallist](https://github.com/Zallist/TimeScheduler).
+This time scheduler is based on the work done by [Zallist](https://github.com/Zallist/TimeScheduler).

 # License